 Ash trees should be treated if the presence of ash borer is within 15-30 miles of if you are in a quarantined county.
-For the Topeka area, that’s everyone!
+For the Lawerence, Topeka, and now Osage county areas, that’s everyone!
 Applications are best made as soon as ash leaves emerge.
 This allows the chemical to get through the tree before the adult beetles emerge and begin feeding on leaves.
 However, applications can be made anytime between May and September.

 The most effective treatment for emerald ash borer is a direct trunk injection with an Emamectin Benzoate product.
 This treatment provides the longest-lasting (2 years) control and works on all sizes of trees.
 This product needs to be applied by an arborist with specialized equipment.

 The final common treatment is with a Diontefuran bark spray or soil drench.
-This product has the shortest residual offering the least amount of protection.
-It also has the same risks of imidacloprid and can harm bees and pollinators if used inappropriately.
+This product has the shortest residual, offering the least amount of protection.
+It also has the same risks as imidacloprid and can harm bees and pollinators if used inappropriately.
 The main benefit of Dinotefuran is it can move through an entire tree in as little as a week.

 Once an ash tree has had about 30% of its canopy die-back due to the beetle, it is probably too late to treat the tree.
 This is because the insecticide is transported though the same areas where the insects are feeding.
 The feeding causes interruptions in the phloem and cambium from the roots to the canopy and the chemical cannot make it to the areas it is needed to be effective.
 The trees below are too far gone.
 A common symptom of emerald ash borer is the presence of shoots or suckers that appear low in the canopy or on the trunk.

 If you have questions or concerns feel free to contact us.
 We would be happy to come out and give you options for treatment or removal depending on your specific situation.